mattcsnyder/mattcsnyder/README.md

 -->
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mattcsnyder/)

-🔭 Working on leveraging machine learning, data science, and the latest frontend technologies to create new passion platforms that improve human life.
-Currently developing WeatherOrNot, a travel app that uses a Weather GPT service to provide weather expectations for upcoming trips or places around the world.
+🔭 I work on leveraging full-stack technologies and machine learning to create new platforms that improve human life for everyone.

-💬 Ask me about your latest great idea!
+💬 Live life with open curiosity and teach people things you wished you learned earlier

-✨ Looking for new projects that mean making other people's lives better
+✨ Looking for new projects that encourage making people's lives better

 😄 Pronouns: he/him